Art & Design

 The Art department strives to build confident, creative students, who become personally engaged with their studies and who independently direct their creative journeys.

-Art is a superb preparation for a number of opportunities in the creative field, including Fine Art, History of Art, Fashion and Architecture and the School offers GCSE, AS and A2 Level, and IB options.
+Art is a superb preparation for a number of opportunities in the creative field, including Fine Art, History of Art, Fashion and Architecture and the School offers GCSE, A2 Level and IB options.
 For those continuing past GCSEs, the department follows a Fine Art Syllabus with a separate qualification in Photography.

 Whether continuing studies beyond GCSE or not, we encourage and support our students to produce work that they never knew they were capable of achieving.
 We also pride ourselves on being a forward-thinking department, embracing new technologies and combining them with traditional techniques.
 Drawing underpins all creative processes at Worth and to refine this skill we provide projects throughout the key stages that introduce students to a wide range of drawing techniques and media.

 The art staff are experts in a variety of specialisms and our teachers keep up to date with the current European and international art scene and are encouraged to consistently practise their own work.

 For both IB and A Level students, we offer one life-drawing class every week which is compulsory.
 In these sessions, students learn measured academic drawing as well as other experimental drawing techniques.

 Students who opt for GCSE Art follow the Edexcel specifications: 60% coursework and 40% examination.
 We cover a variety of topics and use a wide range of 2D and 3D materials.
 There is a 10-hour examination at the end of the course.

 A2 Level Art & Design

 Students continuing Art into the Sixth Form have a choice of routes, going on to take Art at A2 or the International Baccalaureate (IB).Those studying A2 follow the Edexcel Board Fine Art course.
 Under this umbrella, students are able to develop a range of disciplines including: painting, drawing, printing making, sculpture and mixed-media.
 In their sketchbooks and journals, students are expected to provide evidence of their research, sources, thought process, design, composition and experimentation.

 AS/A2 Level Photography